joantolos/kata-code-jam/fizz-buzz/README.md

 * Print “Buzz” if the number is divisible by 5
 * Print “FizzBuzz” if the number is divisible by 3 and 5
 * Print the number if no other requirement is fulfilled

+## How to:

+Install the dependencies:

+    yarn install

+Run the tests:

+    yarn test